Administration of the Access to Information Act Annual Report 2020–21

 The Service Fees Act requires a responsible authority to report annually to Parliament on the fees collected by the institution.

-With respect to fees collected by FINTRAC, the information below is reported in accordance with the requirements of section 20 of the Service Fees Act.
+With respect to fees collected by FINTRAC, the information below is reported in accordance with the requirements under section 20 of the Service Fees Act.

 (based on the $5 application fee charged by FINTRAC for requests under the Act)

-In accordance with the Interim Directive on the Administration of the Act, issued on May 5, 2016, FINTRAC waives all fees prescribed by the Act and Regulations, other than the $5 application fee set out in paragraph 7(1)(a) of the Regulations.
-During the reporting period, FINTRAC waived the application fee on 32 occasions.
+In accordance with the Interim Directive on the Administration of the Act, issued on May 5, 2016, and the changes to the Access to Information Act that came into force on June 21, 2019, FINTRAC waives all fees prescribed by the Act and Regulations, other than the $5 application fee set out in paragraph 7(1)(a) of the Regulations.
+During the reporting period, FINTRAC waived the application fee on 18 occasions, totaling $90.